cfalta/PowerShellArmoury/README.md

 Loading your armoury invokes the following steps:
 * Load all encrypted powershell functions into the current session as part of an array
 * Disable AMSI
-* Disable console history (can help preventing detection)
+* Disable console history (can help prevent detection)
 * Decrypt everything and pipe into iex

 After that, all powershell code you put in the armoury will be available.
 Just invoke the cmdlets as usual like this